 All programs and activities of MHAoPC are made possible through memberships, direct contributions, United Way allocations, private gifts, fundraisers, and the generous donation of time by MHAoPC volunteers.

-MHAoPC is proud to be a United Way agency and a grantee of the Putnam County Community Foundation.
+MHAoPC is proud to receive funding from the United Way of Central Indiana and is a grantee of the Putnam County Community Foundation.